Returning to school and Covid-19: guidance and resources

 - Risk assessment and consent for live streaming

 Rather than diving headlong into closing academic gaps, pupils will probably need time and support to re-adjust and process the experience of the last months.
-Remember that everyone will have experienced the lockdown differently – don’t make assumptions about how people will feel.
+Encourage teams to plan for curriculum adjustments.

 - consolidating and reviewing learning: task setting and assessment